hweifluids/LatticeUrbanWind/README.md

 "visluw" translate vtk file from utm to lat/lon, save to *.npz and *.nc, and generate sectional views of velocity.

-(Under development) "visluw <path-to-vtk>" will compute vorticity and, if possible, pressure, from a vtk result file.
+(Under development) "analyseluw <path-to-vtk>" will compute vorticity and, if possible, pressure, from a vtk result file.